Lucsantosg/CloudLogAnalysis/how-to/manage-logs/configuring_retention_policy_cloud.md

     For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-2. Get the the retention period.
+2. Get the retention period.
 Run the command:

     ```
     bx logging option-show